goliatone/application-core/docs/guide.md

 └── index.js
 ```

+The entry point file is named `index.js` by default/convention, but basically you can use anything that would work in a `npm start` script.

 ### Configuration

 Configuration files located in the [`config/`](#configuration-loader) folder of projects will be merged together in a single object, which will be available at runtime on as a property of your application instance, i.e. `core.config`.